 Tim Stanley makes more of his capitalist-Hitler scenario when he tells us that "Hitler defined his politics so absolutely as a war on Bolshevism”.
 And because of that war, Hitler “won the support of the middle-classes, industrialists and many foreign conservatives”.

 For a start, Hitler didn't win the support of all the middle-classes because many were communists, socialists, liberals, old-style conservatives, etc. He wouldn't have won the support of all the “industrialists” either because many of them would also have been old-style conservatives or liberals.
 And the idea that all “foreign conservatives” supported Hitler is outrageous and obviously false.
 (Tim Stanley doesn't use the word “all”; though this is what he implies.)

 For a start, no one has ever claimed that Hitler's socialism was identical to Marx's (revolutionary) socialism.
-Then again, Lenin's or Trotsky's socialism wasn't identical to Marx's socialism either; just as, today, the socialism of the UK's Socialist Workers Party is not identical to that of the Communist Party of Great Britain (CPGB).
+Then again, Lenin's or Trotsky's socialism wasn't identical to Marx's socialism either.
+(Today, the socialism of the UK's Socialist Workers Party isn't identical to that of the Communist Party of Britain.)

 Despite that, Tim Stanley's non-argument appears to be that because Hitler's socialism wasn't identical to Marx's socialism, then it couldn't have been socialism at all.
 He says:

 "Yet, by this very definition, Hitler wasn't a socialist.
 Marxism is defined by class war, and socialism is accomplished with the total victory of the Proletariat over the ruling classes."